rbspy/rbspy/README.md

 `rbspy` lets you record profiling data, save the raw profiling data to disk, and then analyze it in a variety of different ways later on.

-## only wall-clock profiling
+## profiling options

 There are 2 main ways to profile code -- you can either profile everything the application does (including waiting), or only profile when the application is using the CPU.

-rbspy profiles everything the program does (including waiting) -- there's no option to just profile when the program is using the CPU.
+By default, rbspy profiles everything the program does (including waiting).
+To sample only when the program is using the CPU, use the `--on-cpu` flag.

+`--on-cpu` is implemented by 2 layers of filtering using the following sources of information:
+- OS level thread information (only available for linux, macos and windows)
+- current thread state in the ruby interpreter.

+In addition, rbspy can either profile in a blocking or nonblocking mode.
+The latter is less accurate but does not require rbspy to stop the live process to take samples.

 ## Documentation